Encyclopædia Iranica

 Anna Vanzan

-, Moḥammad ʿAli Nāʾini, Persian traveler (d.
-1904).
-His diary follows the convention of the Qajar safar-nāmas in its description of the wonders seen abroad (such as monuments, museums, transportation systems).
-A pious and traditional man, he expresses a sincere apprehension for those Iranians abroad whom he felt had forgotten their culture and religion.
+(d.
+1904), Moḥammad ʿAli Nāʾini, Persian sufi and traveler, whose diary follows the convention of the Qajar safar-nāmas in its description of the wonders seen abroad; he expresses a sincere apprehension for those Iranians abroad whom he felt had forgotten their culture and religion.

 Hossein Kamaly